 For example, living in a home owned by an LLC can "pierce the corporate veil."
 This legal term means that the owners, shareholders, or members of a corporation or LLC can become personally liable for corporate damages, as if the LLC structure never existed.

 The LLC structure can offer significant tax benefits, particularly because it eliminates double taxation.
 Double taxation refers to profits taxed at the business level first and then a second time at the personal level.
 Instead, LLCs enjoy a pass-through tax structure, which means that the LLC pays taxes on profits, but the owner of the LLC does not.
 However, LLC owners must pay taxes on their allocated share of profits.

 The LLC structure makes it easier to invest with friends or business partners – even other investors who don’t know the LLC’s principal owner.

 For example, two people can launch an LLC as partners.
 A second member can simply join a single-member LLC and create a multiple-member LLC.

 You can also easily sell LLC shares.
-The easiest way to handle this involves having an existing member sell their shares to a new member.
+The easiest way to handle this involves having an existing partner sell their shares to a new member.
 Members must distribute 100% of the shares of an LLC.